comunica/Article-ISWC2023-SolidQuery/content/abstract.md

 <!-- Need         -->
-Building applications on top of such a decentralized Knowledge Graph involves significant technical challenges: centralized aggregation prior to query processing is excluded for legal reasons, and current federated querying techniques cannot handle this large scale of distribution at the expected performance.
+Building applications on top of such a decentralized Knowledge Graph involves significant technical challenges: centralized aggregation prior to query processing is impossible for legal reasons, and current federated querying techniques cannot handle this large scale of distribution at the expected performance.
 <!-- Task         -->